TheEt1234/libox/env_docs.md

 # extra environment stuffs (*) mostly from minetest
 - `dump` `dump2` = unchanged
 - PcgRandom = you are given an interface, where `rand_normal_dist` has limited amount of tries and you call the functions by doing `my_random.func` not `my_random:func`
-- PerlinNoise = Unchanged, you are given the raw userdata, call it by `my_perlin_noise:func`, may be changed to give an interface instead, because accidentally serializing userdata => dead
+- PerlinNoise = Changed to give an interface, call it like `my_perlin.func` not `my_perlin:func`

+# notes to mod devs
+- Don't be afraid to use userdata, but be afraid where it can get to, it should not be serialized, never.